catalyst-cloud/catalystcloud-docs/source/object-storage/assets/replication-api.rst

     <
     * Connection #0 to host object-storage.nz-wlg-2.catalystcloud.io left intact

-Finally we check our containers and what rules they have applied to them to confirm our new container is using the correct policy.
+Finally we check our containers and what rules they have applied to them, to confirm our new container is using the correct policy.

 .. code-block:: bash